opsaaaaa/RPG_Wiki/gameplay/combat.md

 In the narration phase the GM untangles and recounts the epic events of the round.
 After the narration the next round is initiated.

+The GM may involve the players in the narration by prompt each player to narrate their characters actions for hat round.

 ## Combat Actions

 Combat actions are preformed during the encounter.
-Each character by default has one combat action per round.
+Each character has two combat action per turn.
 [see multiple combat actions](#multiple-combat-actions)

-For most combat actions you will roll a D20 and add one of the characters attributes plus a skill or item.
+For most combat actions you will roll a D20 and add one of the characters attributes or skills.

 {% include roll.md roll='combat' %}